Toklampas/neptun_tweaks/project_guidelines.md

 ### 5.2 UI Patterns

 - **Toggle switches:** Custom CSS sliders using `<label class="switch"><input type="checkbox"><span class="slider"></span></label>`.
+- **Mutual Exclusivity:** Auto Exam Registration and Auto Subject Registration/Redirect are mutually exclusive; enabling one automatically disables the other in storage and UI.
 - **Feature-dependent controls:** When a parent toggle is off, child controls are `disabled` and their container opacity is set to `0.5`.
 - **Element references:** All interactive elements are grabbed by `document.getElementById()` at the top of the `DOMContentLoaded` handler.
 No `querySelector` for popup controls.
 - **Settings I/O:** Each control has its own individual `change`/`input` event listener that writes a single key to storage.